CraigyOnline/UntrainedEffort/README.md

 Inspired by apps like **Hevy** and **wger**, with an emphasis on speed, ownership of your data, and a polished workout experience.

+> **Personal project.** This app is built primarily for my own use.
+It's shared publicly and open-source, but it isn't a polished commercial product and comes with no support guarantees.
+>
+> **AI disclosure.** Development of this project has relied heavily on AI coding tools.
+Keep that in mind when reading the code or history.

 ---

 ## Philosophy